arkency/posts/posts/2021-04-09-disadvantages-of-pull-requests.md

 * Developer 1 makes subsequent commits to a branch, then creates a PR, then has it reviewed and merged.
 * Developer 2 splits his feature into small non-breaking pieces, makes subsequent commits to mainline, his code is integrated right away and possibly deployed

 Which developer will faster learn to _code responsibly_?
 The first one knows that whatever he commits, first lands on a branch, and doesn't affect anything.
-Then there's the review, so if he commited anything blatantly wrong, perhaps the reviewier will catch it.
+Then there's the review, so if he commited anything blatantly wrong, perhaps the reviewer will catch it.

 The second one knows that every line he writes can screw up things for other developers or even bring production down.
 He watches his step, he knows he's the only one responsible for this change. **It shortens the delay between making a mistake and seeing the effect of it**.